Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 - In Syracuse's seven games this year, it has six wins against the spread.

-- So far this season, the Orange have been installed as underdogs by a 3-point margin or more four times and are 4-0 ATS in those games.
+- This season, the Orange have an against-the-spread record of 4-0 in their four games as an underdog of 3.5 points or more.

-- Syracuse's games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Syracuse's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Syracuse picks up more than 353.5 yards, the team is 5-0 against the spread and 2-3 overall.
+- Syracuse is 5-0 against the spread and 2-3 overall when the team totals more than 353.5 yards.

 - This season the Orange have turned the ball over eight times, while the Hokies have forced 8 turnovers.